duckdb/duckdb-web/docs/sql/query_syntax/filter.md

     count(i) FILTER (WHERE year IS NULL) AS "NULLs" FROM stacked_data;

---This syntax produces the same results as the FILTER clauses above SELECT
+-- This syntax produces the same results as the FILTER clauses above SELECT
     count(CASE WHEN year = 2022 THEN i END) AS "2022",
     count(CASE WHEN year = 2023 THEN i END) AS "2023",